 Vatican II devoted much attention to the family.
 In 1979, the international Synod of Bishops made the family its main focus.
 In 1981, Pope John Paul II wrote Familiaris Consortio which can be considered a Catholic Manifesto on the family.
 The same Pope established an international conference every three years on the family, which, in Sept.
-2015, will take place in Philadelphia.
-It is this meeting and therefore this topic which apparently is drawing the Holy Father to the US.
+2015, took place in Philadelphia.
+It was this meeting and therefore this topic which apparently drew the Holy Father to visit the US in 2015.

 The secular media tends to focus on all the things the Catholic Church is against when it comes to the family: divorce, contraception, abortion, gay “marriage” to name a few.
 But Pope Francis’ style is to focus positively on what the Church is for when it comes to family life.
 He will not allow the media to turn this conference into a political rally.
 Rather, he’ll use it to draw attention to the noble beauty of Christian family life and its power to promote human dignity and happiness.

 Of course the family must participate in the sacramental, social, and apostolic life of the parish.
 But faith, prayer, catechesis, charity, evangelization, all must take place first and foremost in the context of the home.

 The family is the first and best opportunity for this to take place.
 When it comes to more explicit learning, children are most teachable at the moment when they are curious and they have a question.
 These questions most often don’t occur at the moment of a religious education class, but often in the car on the way home from a friends’ house: “Mom, Johnny’s mom says we aren’t Christians because we worship statues.
 Is that true?”
 If parents aren’t ready to supply an answer, the child may conclude that there is no good answer.
 So parents need to be constantly growing in their faith so that they are able to fulfill their mission as religious educators.

-The Family and Evangelization: Over the past few years, we’ve heard a lot about the New Evangelization.
+Over the past few years, we’ve heard a lot about the New Evangelization.
 The family is not only the locus of the primary evangelization of its own children, but the Christian family is, according to some of the early church fathers, an icon of the Trinity.
 In the love that exists in a healthy Christian family, others who visit can see the face of God.